- Choose a destination

 Book flights using search engines like Skyscanner or Kiwi to find the cheapest options or flights with the least amount of layovers.
 It’s also a good idea to compare the price directly from the airline.
 Sometimes the airline might have a promotion, so the price could be considerably cheaper.

 Additionally, stopovers are a good way to make your flight cheaper, while also getting to add an additional location to your trip plan!
 Kiwi allows you to add in stopovers to see if that increases or decreases your price.

 Use your itinerary to decide where you need accommodation and research where the best area is to stay.
 For example, is it best to be in the center of town close to the tourist sights, or near the beach for relaxation?
-Use sights like Booking.com and Airbnb to find excellent deals and safe reviews.
+Use sights like Booking.com to find excellent deals and safe reviews.

 6. Plan Out Your Arrival